Jonah-gr/PyTorch-emotion-detection/README.md

-# PyTorch Emotion Tracker
+# PyTorch Emotion Detection

-Welcome to the PyTorch Emotion Tracker repository!
+Welcome to the PyTorch Emotion Detection repository!
 This project focuses on real-time emotion detection using PyTorch and is equipped with tools to train new models.

 ## Getting Started